antvis/G2/site/docs/manual/core/theme.en.md

 ## Custom Themes

-There are two ways to create custom themes.
-The first way is to specify the desired theme styles in the `theme` object:
 There are two ways to customize the theme, the first is to specify in theme that you want to override certain theme styles:

 ```js